riefproject/xcreeptor/README.md

 # Xcreeptor

-Xcreeptor is a Qt-based encryption and decryption application designed to provide a secure and user-friendly interface for managing sensitive data.
+Xcreeptor is a Raylib-based encryption and decryption application designed to provide a secure and user-friendly interface for managing sensitive data.
 It combines multiple encryption layers, including substitution ciphers and AES encryption, to ensure robust data protection.
 The application also includes features for account management, key regeneration, and password generation.

 ## Table of Contents